Dualities of dihedral and generalised quaternion codes and applications to quantum codes: On hermitian dualities of dihedral codes

 \end{proof}

-As mentioned at the beginning of the subsection, in order to obtain the hermitian dual of a $D_n$-code, it is now enough to apply the map $\varphi$ in the above result to the expressions in Theorem~\ref{dih_euclidean_dual} of its euclidean dual.
-To simplify the computations, we will make use of the following properties.
+As mentioned at the beginning of the subsection, in order to obtain the hermitian dual of a $D_n$-code $\cal C$, it is now enough to apply the map $\varphi$ in the above result to $\rho((I_{\cC})^{\perp_{e}})$.
+We do this in the following theorem, which is the main result of this section.